Mark these top sites to see when you only have 2 days to visit the city

 3. The Uffizi Gallery

-Right next to Palazzo Vecchio is the Uffizi Gallery, one of Italy's top museums and one of the most important in the world with its large collection of Renaissance masterpieces such as the Allegory of Spring and the Birth of Venus by Botticelli, just to name two of its incredible collection.
-If you want to go into the Uffizi Gallery, we highly recommend you buy Uffizi tickets online ahead of time as there is most often a long line outside.
-Plan to spend at least 2 hours inside the museum: here is an itinerary to guide you in the museum.
+If you want to go into the Uffizi Gallery, we recommend you buy Uffizi tickets online ahead of time as there is often a long line outside.
+Plan to spend at least 2 hours inside the museum or better yet, visit with a guided tour to make sure you don't miss the top masterpieces.

 4. Ponte Vecchio

-Connected to the Uffizi Gallery by the famous Vasari Corridor, which links Palazzo Vecchio to Palazzo Pitti, is Florence's most celebrated landmark, the Ponte Vecchio or literally, the "old bridge".
+Connected to the Uffizi Gallery by the famous Vasari Corridor, which links Palazzo Vecchio to Palazzo Pitti, is Florence's most celebrated landmark, the Ponte Vecchio, literally, the "Old Bridge".
 The bridge has connected the river banks exactly at this point since the 12th century!

 5. Pitti Palace and Boboli Gardens